Anas-Bdev/Namaa-Backend/README.md

 In traditional systems, each stakeholder operates in isolation.
 Farmers struggle to access markets, traders lack transparency in sourcing, and experts are disconnected from real-time agricultural needs.
 Namaa was built to solve this fragmentation by creating a structured, scalable backend system that simulates a real-world agricultural marketplace.

+> 🚧 **Important Note:** This project is currently under active development as part of a final-year Computer Engineering graduation project.
+While the core architecture, system design, and backend infrastructure are fully implemented and stable, some domain-specific features are still being actively developed.

 ---

 ## 🌱 The Idea Behind the Project